dotnet/apireviews/2018/System.Device.Gpio/System.Device.Gpio.Proposal.md

 The goal of this API is to allow .Net Core developers to access General Purpose IO (GPIO) pins of IoT devices like Raspberry Pi, Hummingboard, or Odroid.
-This will allow applications to read and write data from/to sensors, leds and other kind of peripherals connected to those pins.
+This will allow applications to read and write data from/to sensors, LEDs and other kind of peripherals connected to those pins.
 This API should also support most commonly used serial communication protocols like SPI and I2C.